 The mouth, esophagus and intestines are home to between 400-1,000 species of bacteria.
 However, a healthy stomach is normally almost completely sterile.
 Why?
 Because stomach acid kills bacteria.

-In fact, that’s one of it’s most important roles: to provide a two-way barrier that protects the stomach from pathogenic bacteria.
 First, stomach acid prevents harmful bacteria that may be present in the food or liquid we consume or the air we breathe from entering the intestine.
 At the same time, stomach acid also prevents normal bacteria from the intestines to move into the stomach and esophagus, where they could cause problems.

 The low pH (high acid) environment of the stomach is one of the major non-specific defense mechanisms of the body.
 When the pH of the stomach is 3 or lower, the normal between-meal “resting” level, bacteria don’t last more than fifteen minutes.
 But as the pH rises to 5 or more, many bacterial species can avoid the acid treatment and begin to thrive.